StellarSand/privacy-settings/Privacy Settings/Brave-M-Privacy-Settings.md

 ## Online checkout

 #### Payment Methods
-- Toggle off
+- Save and fill payment methods: Off

 NOTE: Never save payment info in browsers.
 A password manager can be used to also save payment information.

 #### Addresses and more
-- Toggle off
+- Save and fill addresses: Off